Free shore access

 The snorkeling area extends in front of the beach and around the islets.
 Do not snorkel the other side of the islets, where the sea can be rough.

 In the center of the cove, you’ll find deeper seagrass beds (↕6-12ft/2-4m) where sand steenbras and European seabass are pretty common.
-The rocky drop offs which border the islets (↕10-25ft/3-8m) are also a nice area to explore, where gilt-head bream, sargo and damselfish are easy to spot.
+The rocky drop-offs that border the islets (↕10-25ft/3-8m) are also a nice area to explore, where gilt-head bream, sargo and damselfish are easy to spot.

 There is no food option near the spot, but the port of Cabo de Palos (where there are several restaurants) is just a 5-minute drive away.